 The evaluation phase of the strategic marketing process seeks to keep the marketing program moving in the direction set for it.
-Accomplishing this requires the marketing manager to compare the results of the marketing program with goals in the written plans to identify deviations and then to act on these deviations - exploiting positive deviations and correcting negative ones.
+Accomplishing this requires the marketing manager to compare the results of the marketing program with goals in the written plans to identify deviations and then to act on these deviations-exploiting positive deviations and correcting negative ones.

-AACSB: Analytical Thinking Blooms: Understana Learning Objective: 02-07 Discuss how managers identify and act on deviations from plans.
-Level of Difficulty: 2 Medium Topic: Evaluation phase
+AACSB: Analytical Thinking Blooms: Understand Learning Objective: 02-07 Discuss how managers identify and act on deviations from plans.
+Level of Difficulty: 2 Medium Topic: Elements of a Marketing Plan

-373. Explain what a planning gap is and what is used to close it.
+364. Explain what a planning gap is and what is used to close it.